Alexandra-Haynes/Alexandra-Haynes/README.md

 Feel free to explore the projects and delve into the code.
 Don't hesitate to reach out if you have any questions or if there's anything you'd like to collaborate on!

-## Contact Me

-If you would like to get in touch or discuss potential collaborations, you can reach me on [LinkedIn](https://www.linkedin.com/in/alexandra-haynes-alexslullaby)

-I'm open to connecting with like-minded individuals, discussing coding challenges, and exploring opportunities.

-Looking forward to connecting with you!

 <h3 align="left">Connect with me:</h3>
 <p align="left">